Does Hiring a BS/MD Consultant Make Your Application Stronger?

 Think about the incentives.
 A helper whose relationship depends on the family feeling good is structurally bad at telling a seventeen-year-old they sound robotic.
 It is uncomfortable, it risks the rapport, and it is so much easier to smooth the sentences and say it looks great.
 So the polish goes up, the truth stays unspoken, and the student never gets the one note that would have changed things.

 Giving hard feedback well is a skill, not a personality trait, and it is one you learn in medicine because you have no choice.
-You spend years telling students and patients difficult things, and you learn to do it so the person can take it in and use it, not just feel wounded.
-One model I have used when teaching this is ask, tell, ask: ask the student what they think is working and what is not, tell them the specific truth plainly, then ask them what they want to do with it.
-Said that way, this reads as a script lands as help a kid can act on, not an insult that shuts them down.
-That honest, kind feedback is what is actually missing here.
+You spend years telling students, residents, and patients difficult things, and you learn to do it so the person can take it in and use it, not just feel wounded.
+One model I have used when teaching this is ask, tell, ask: ask the student what they think is working and what is not, tell them the specific truth straight, then ask them what they want to do with it.
+Said that way, the truth lands as help a student can use, not an insult that shuts them down.
+That kind, candid feedback is what is missing here.
 Not more polish.
 The truth, delivered so a young person can use it.

 What I would change